ministryofjustice/dps-monitor/README.md

 DPS Monitoring
 ====
-Monitoring for the DPS Services and Projects
+Monitoring for the DPS Services and Projects.

 The project is based on Smashing.